 Tax Buckets: Organizing Your Money

-On the path to financial freedom, how you store your money matters just as much as how you earn it.
-The U.S. tax system categorizes your savings into three distinct “buckets”—each with its own tax treatment.
+On the path to financial freedom, how you put your money matters just as much as how you earn it.
+The U.S. tax system conceptually divides savings into three distinct “buckets,” each with its own tax treatment.
 Understanding these buckets helps you build a flexible, tax-efficient retirement strategy.
 For NRIs, this framework is especially useful when coordinating U.S. accounts with global assets.

 The Three Tax Buckets